syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/nodes.md

 ## Gradient

-The [`gradient`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.DiagramShapeStyle.html#Syncfusion_EJ2_Diagrams_DiagramShapeStyle_Gradient) property of the node allows you to define and apply the gradient effect to that node.
+The [`gradient`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.DiagramShapeStyle.html#Syncfusion_EJ2_Diagrams_DiagramShapeStyle_Gradient) property of the node allows to define and apply the gradient effect to that node.

 The gradient stop property defines the color and a position, where the previous color transition ends and a new color transition starts.